Updated May 8, 2023

 Example #2 – Calculate the PPMT Value for a 3 Years Duration of Loan

-We can calculate the PPMT value for a 3 years duration of loan, just we need to change the PER & NPER values.
+We can calculate the PPMT value for a 3 years duration of the loan; just we need to change the PER & NPER values.

 Using PPMT Function in Cell B7.

-After using the PPMT Function in cell B7, answer is shown below.
+After using the PPMT Function in cell B7, the answer is shown below.

 i.e., =PPMT (11.99%/12,36,12*3, B1,0) returns the PPMT value -17,098.

 Things to Remember

-- If you enter any of Values or argument in PPMT as non-numeric, then it will result in “Value error”.
+- If you enter any of the Values or arguments in PPMT as non-numeric, then it will result in a “Value error”.

-- If the Per (Period) argument in PPMT function is less than 0 or greater than NPER value, then it returns a “#NUM! error”
+- If the Per (Period) argument in the PPMT function is less than 0 or greater than the NPER value, then it returns a “#NUM! error”

-- You need to enter correct cell reference, If the cell reference is incorrect, then it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.
+- You need to enter the correct cell reference; If the cell reference is incorrect, then it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.

 Note: It should always be entered in the range of 1 to NPER.

 This is a guide to PPMT Function in Excel.
-Here we discuss How to use PPMT function in excel along with practical examples and downloadable excel template.
+Here we discuss How to use the PPMT function in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –